cabforum/servercert/docs/BR.md

 2. Subscriber Certificate lifecycle management events, including:
    1. Certificate requests, renewal, and re-key requests, and revocation;
-   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
+   1. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
+   1. DNS queries, responses, and DNSSEC
-   3. Approval and rejection of certificate requests;
+   1. Approval and rejection of certificate requests;
-   4. Issuance of Certificates;
+   1. Issuance of Certificates;
-   5. Generation of Certificate Revocation Lists; and
+   1. Generation of Certificate Revocation Lists; and
-   6. Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)).
+   1. Signing of OCSP Responses (as described in [Section 4.9](#49-certificate-revocation-and-suspension) and [Section 4.10](#410-certificate-status-services)).
-   7. Multi-Perspective Issuance Corroboration attempts from each Network Perspective, minimally recording the following information:
+   1. Multi-Perspective Issuance Corroboration attempts from each Network Perspective, minimally recording the following information:
       - a. an identifier that uniquely identifies the Network Perspective used;
       - b. the attempted domain name and/or IP address; and
       - c. the result of the attempt (e.g., "domain validation pass/fail", "CAA permission/prohibition").
-   8. Multi-Perspective Issuance Corroboration quorum results for each attempted domain name or IP address represented in a Certificate request (i.e., "3/4" which should be interpreted as "Three (3) out of four (4) attempted Network Perspectives corroborated the determinations made by the Primary Network Perspective).
+   1. Multi-Perspective Issuance Corroboration quorum results for each attempted domain name or IP address represented in a Certificate request (i.e., "3/4" which should be interpreted as "Three (3) out of four (4) attempted Network Perspectives corroborated the determinations made by the Primary Network Perspective).

 3. Security events, including:
    1. Successful and unsuccessful PKI system access attempts;